FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/mig_impact_considerations.md

          <td>PKIFNAME         </td>
          <td>3.4 and lower         </td>
          <td>3.5 and higher         </td>
-         <td>You can no longer reference a certificate with the PKIFNAME format (<span class="code">CFTPARM:PKIFNAME=TXT://certificate</span>).
+         <td>You can no longer reference a certificate with the PKIFNAME format (<code>CFTPARM:PKIFNAME=TXT://certificate</code>).
 <p>Previously, when implementing an integrated
-PKI, the PKIFNAME parameter could indicate a flat-file database (<span class="code">PKIFNAME=TXT://certificate</span>).
+PKI, the PKIFNAME parameter could indicate a flat-file database (<code>PKIFNAME=TXT://certificate</code>).
 If you were using this kind of file and then migrate, you must manually import all certificates into the PKI database.</p>         </td>
       </tr>
       <tr>
          <td>CFTCRON         </td>